Roman-UCSD/coolstar_summer/README.md

-# coolstar_summer
+# Cool Star Lab summer research 2020

-Materials for Cool Star Lab summer research participants in 2021
+We will use this GitHub repository to share code, Jupyter notebooks and slides from the workshops.